A SQUARE PEG / ROUND HOLE CREATION, LLC

 During that time King wrote for the likes of the New York Daily News, Detroit News, USA Today, Dow Jones News Service, Crain’s Detroit Business and Fairchild Publications.
 Along the way, she picked up awards from the Associated Press, Gannett Inc., Crain Communications Inc. and Women in Communications for her work.
 All while also finding time to edit the Amazing Grace newsletter for Detroit mega church, Greater Grace Temple, and to even help launch Presence, a news and lifestyle magazine in Detroit for women of color.

-Then there's THE GIRL WHO WASN'T THERE, a forthcoming memoir of one young West African woman's personal entanglement in human trafficking in contemporary America.
+Then there's THE GIRL WHO WASN'T THERE, a forthcoming memoir that King is helping one young West African woman to share of her personal entanglement in human trafficking in contemporary America.
 Just a girl when she first made her way alone to the United States seeking an education and a better life for her and her family, she instead was beaten, sexually abused and isolated from the outside world for years by the man and wife who took her in.
 What ensued to finally restore her freedom and bring her abusers to justice was a legal case that played out not only in the media, but ultimately, in the sentencing of this couple in a U.S. federal court.